damianhakert/damianhakert.github.io/source/_posts/2016-03-01-sponsorship-update.markdown

 image_title: '/images/community/love-the-sun-gitlab.jpg'
 ---

-We’re so delighted with the interest in our [tech diversity sponsorship program](diversity).
+We’re so delighted with the interest in our [tech diversity sponsorship program][diversity].

 Since we announced the program in early February, we've sponsored a number of great events.